+Example 4

-Example 4 24/26 Read the article and write a response in the spaces provided.
-Your response should be approximately 750 words in total .
+Read the article and write a response in the spaces provided.
+Your response should be approximately 750 words in total.
 Write under the criteria headings A, B, C and D. Use clear and precise language.
 Use appropriate ITGS terminology.
 Develop answers that demonstrate understanding beyond what is explicitly stated in the article.

+Topic: Health

+Criterion A-The issue and stakeholder(s)

+[4 marks]

-Topic: Health Criterion A-The issue and stakeholder(s) [4 marks] Describe one social/ethical concern related to the IT system.
+Describe one social/ethical concern related to the IT system.

 Privacy could present an issue with the online diabetes monitoring system.
-Since the results are sent to an online database, hacking could occur after the data is entered into the online database or on the PC itself where the Concern identified information is stored.
+Since the results are sent to an online database, hacking could occur after the data is entered into the online database or on the PC itself where the information is stored.
 The sensitive medical information potentially poses a major threat to the users, compromising their right to privacy.

-Concern described Describe the relationship of one primary stakeholder to the IT system.
+Describe the relationship of one primary stakeholder to the IT system.

 The primary stakeholder (the teen with diabetes) greatly benefits from the IT system (the internet site LivingWithDiabetes).
 The IT system provides an accurate and reliable database system to record the blood glucose levels which were previously kept on paper by the stakeholders themselves.
-Stakeholder identified The data is less prone to be lost and is better organized through this computerized database system.
+The data is less prone to be lost and is better organized through this computerized database system.
 This ultimately contributes to maintaining healthy glucose levels and leading a normal life.

+Criterion B-The IT concepts and processes

+[6 marks]

-Relationship of the primary stakeholder (patient) to the IT system described.
-4 Criterion B-The IT concepts and processes [6 marks] Describe, step by step, how the IT system works.
+Describe, step by step, how the IT system works.

 The special internet site "LivingWithDiabetes," the IT system, works through step-by-step processes involving the diabetes patient, a blood glucose reading meter, and a PC.
-The diabetes patient measures their glucose levels with a blood glucose reading meter and then transfers the blood glucose levels blood glucose reading meter and then transfers the blood glucose levels blood glucose levels blood glucose reading meter and then transfers the blood glucose levels blo the information to the online site, Better Diabetes.
-The glucose levels are (Via a sort?) organized by weeks and the data is displayed in charts to allow easy viewing This would be a report. tor both medical personnel and the patients.
+The diabetes patient measures their glucose levels with a blood glucose reading meter and then transfers the blood glucose levels to a computer.
+The computer stores this information but also sends the information to the online site, Better Diabetes.
+The glucose levels are stored on the online database and ordered chronologically.
+The results are organized by weeks and the data is displayed in charts to allow easy viewing for both medical personnel and the patients.
 Then, the medical personnel can easily monitor and check the patient's glucose readings from the information in the online database.
-The process does not add much to the information in the news article.